Efficient Two Photon Generation from an Emitter in a Cavity: Derivation of the Hamiltonian

 Note that since $\delta>>g_3,g_4$, the unitary transformed dressed basis is approximately the same as the original basis\cite{detuning1,detuning2}.
 Thus, in the large $\delta$ limit, the evolution of the state in the original basis occurs due to our effective Hamiltonian $H_3'$.\\

-The term \( H_m \) is equivalent to the two-level Hamiltonian \( H \), with the relation \( g_2=(g_3^2+g_4^2-4g_3g_4)/2\delta\). \( H_a \) represents the extra terms in \( H_3' \) that cause the system's behavior to deviate from those predicted by the two-level model.
-Therefore, $H$ and equivalently, $H_m$, serves as a valid effective Hamiltonian only in regions of the parameter space where the contributions from \( H_a \) can be neglected.
-To identify this region, we conduct numerical simulations of the time evolution of the system due to $H_3$ and $H_m$ and evaluate the fidelities for different parameter values.
-We also compare the steady-state expectation values of operators predicted by both the two-level and three-level models.
+The term \( H_m \) is equivalent to the two-level Hamiltonian \( H \), with the relation \( g_2=(g_3^2+g_4^2-4g_3g_4)/2\delta\). \( H_a \) represents the extra terms in \( H_3' \) that cause the system's dynamics to deviate from that of the two-level model.
+Therefore, $H_m$ serves as a valid effective Hamiltonian only in regions of the parameter space where the contributions from \( H_a \) can be neglected.
+To identify this region, we carry out numerical simulations of the time evolution of the system due to $H_3$ and $H_m$ and evaluate the fidelities for different parameter values.
+We also compare the steady-state expectation values of operators predicted by both the models.
 For the two-level system, we use the same Lindbladian as given by Eq. $\ref{Lindblad2}$, whereas for the 3-level system, we analyze the steady-state of the Master equation:

 \begin{widetext} \end{widetext}